 Types (Architecture) of Distributed Databases System

-There are two ways to access the data from distributed database Local and Global applications.
+There are two ways to access the data from distributed databases: Local and Global applications.
 In the local application, the user does not need and access data from another server or site.
-In global applications user need and access data from other sites and server.
-Based on local and global applications Distributed data is divided into two types:
+In global applications, user need and access data from other sites and servers.
+Based on local and global applications, distributed data is divided into two types:

 - Homogeneous Distributed Database